dirn/Simon/docs/meta.rst

     class Meta:
         required_fields = ('email', 'name')

-If you try to save a document that is missing andy of the required fields, :class:`TypeError` will be raised.
+If you try to save a document that is missing and of the required fields, :class:`TypeError` will be raised.